Enalean/tuleap-documentation-en/languages/en/user-guide/documents-and-files/sftp-browser.rst

 The setup and configuration of the plugin (ie. plugin is named 'proftpd') is available in plugin's readme.

-Please note that this feature requires RHEL 6 as base OS.

 .. figure:: ../../images/screenshots/sftp_browse.png
    	   :align: center
   	   :alt: SFTP browser example